SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

          return (vowels, consonants, others)
       }

-You can use the ``count`` function to count the characters in an arbitrary string, and to retrieve the counted totals as a tuple of three named ``Int`` values:
+You can use this ``count`` function to count the characters in an arbitrary string, and to retrieve the counted totals as a tuple of three named ``Int`` values:

 .. testcode:: tupleTypesAsReturnTypes